 Goldfinger: [thinks for a moment, then orders the laser switched off] You are quite right, Mr. Bond.
 You are worth more to me alive.
 (Source: IMDB)

 Words have consequences.
 Well-chosen words can have powerful consequences.
 They can build businesses and careers, destroy reputations, even save a secret agent’s life.

 My first exposure to Tony Schwartz’s work was as a young boy in Chicago watching, spellbound, his now-legendary “Daisy” TV spot, which was broadcast – just once – eight days before my twelfth birthday.
 (That was in 1964, the same year Goldfinger exploded onto the big screen, making another indelible impression on an impressionable adolescent’s mind.)

 I don’t recall the particular movie we were watching that night, but I will never forget that commercial.

-Although the controversial spot was pulled from the air shortly after that solitary airing, there’s no doubt that it had achieved its intended purpose.
+Although the controversial spot was pulled from the air shortly after that solitary airing, it had achieved its intended purpose.
 Arousing Americans’ fears of unleashing a nuclear holocaust, it effectively halted Barry Goldwater’s 1964 presidential campaign in its tracks.

 What a contrast to the heavy-handed mudslinging that passes for so much political advertising these days!